StrangeBeeCorp/docs/docs/thehive/administration/authentication/saml.md

     **User login attribute**

-    Enter the name of the attribute from the identity provider that contains the user's login information (such as email or username).
+    Enter the name of the attribute from the IdP that contains the user's login information (such as email or username).

     **Maximum authentication life time**

     Enter the maximum session duration for user authentication.
-This value must align with the session timeout configured on the identity provider to ensure consistent session behavior.
+This value must align with the session timeout configured on the IdP to ensure consistent session behavior.

-    Set this value to *90 days* for optimal security and performance.
+    If you're unsure of the value set in your IdP, we recommend setting it to *90 days*, as this is the default for most IdPs.

 ## Next steps